groupon/codeburner/docs/user/stats.md

 ![stats_page](images/stats_page.png)

-## Google API
+## Google Charts
 The statistics page uses the <a href="https://developers.google.com/chart/" target="_blank">Google Charts API</a> to generate graphs.
-If you prefer a different look for your reports, see the API documentation for more details on using the REST API to feed the graphing solution of your choice.
+If you prefer a different look for your reports, see the [API documentation](/developer/api/#apistats) for more details on using the REST API to feed the graphing solution of your choice.

 ***